dvlab-research/SA-AutoAug/README.md

 (1) We also provides script files for search and training in [maskrcnn-benchmark](https://github.com/Jia-Research-Lab/SA-AutoAug/tree/master/maskrcnn-benchmark), [FCOS](https://github.com/Jia-Research-Lab/SA-AutoAug/tree/master/FCOS), and, [detectron2](https://github.com/Jia-Research-Lab/SA-AutoAug/tree/master/detectron2).

 (2) Any issues or pull requests on this project are welcome.
-In addition, if you meet problems when tring to apply the augmentations on other datasets or codebase, feel free to contact Yukang Chen (yukangchen@cse.cuhk.edu.hk).
+In addition, if you meet problems when applying the augmentations to other datasets or codebase, feel free to contact Yukang Chen (yukangchen@cse.cuhk.edu.hk).